openbaton/docs/docs/vim-instance-documentation.md

 In OpenBaton a Vim Instance is described by a Json object.

 For working with Vim Instance, in the folders `plugins` under nfvo folder should be a jar file that implements the interface to the your Data Center Manager ( i.e. [Openstack] )
-(you can change the folder where the OpenBaton searches for the plugins by changing the variable `vim-plugin-installation-dir` in the `openbaton.properties` file under /etc/openbaton)
+(you can change the folder where OpenBaton searches for the plugins by changing the variable `vim-plugin-installation-dir` in the `openbaton.properties` file under /etc/openbaton)

-The JSON file of Vim Instance allows OpenBaton to call OpenStack and manage the lifecycle of VMs where the VNF will be deployed and configured by OpenBaton
+The JSON file of a Vim Instance allows OpenBaton to call OpenStack, to manage the lifecycle of VMs and tells where the VNF will be deployed and configured by OpenBaton

 The Json looks like